 How many students in a class: We try to keep the class size to 4 students for Cruise N Learn (CNL).
 This allows students to have more “hands on” time at the helm.
 Weekend classes are a little more relaxed which offers some flexibility in class size.

-What size boat will we be on: We offer our weekend classes and our CNL on a 37’ Hunter here in Bellingham.
-We’re also lucky to have a 52’ Davidson for CNL out of Friday Harbor.
-Both boats provide a stable platform to learn on.
+What size boat will we be on: We offer our weekend classes and our CNL on a 37’ Hunter that provides a stable platform to learn on.
+The boat is here in Bellingham.

 What about seasickness?
 The San Juan Islands are inland from the ocean which means no big rolling swells.
 There are several things you can do to help with being seasick such as “the patch”, acupressure bands, or Dramamine or Bonine.
 Both the Dramamine and Bonine may cause some drowsiness so be careful.
 For upset tummy you can try Ginger Snap cookies or ginger bite chews.
 Best advice: HYDRATE and have food in your stomach.